 Kara offers support for caregivers through our Caregivers Forum which brings people together for presentations, group discussions, individual support, and training in skills that can help navigate the many challenges and demands of care giving.
 Helpful information and links to other support organizations can also be found in our Resources section.

 While not required, registering for the evening helps us plan accordingly.
-You can sign up by clicking on the link below.
+You can register by clicking on the link above.
 Additionally, you can sign up on our email contact form below to be notified about Caregivers Forum information.